MaartenPJ/ADS-portfolio/README.md

 ## 6.5 Data visualisation (exploratory)
 In order to better understand the nature of our datasets, several types of data visualisation were employed, losted below with example scripts.\
-To understand the dataset as a whole, we made:\
+To understand the dataset as a whole, we made a histogram of labels.
+I was unfortunately unable to find this.
+I suspect it was deleted from the server at some point.\
-Histogram of labels [link]\
-To get more insight into individual datapoints, the following transformations were performed\
+To get more insight into individual datapoints, we made a waveform, an MFCC and a (mel)spectrogram of them.\
-Converting to waveform [link]\
-Converting to MFCC [link]\
-Converting to (mel)spectrogram [link]\
+I compiled several scripts used to visualise data into [this notebook](https://github.com/MaartenPJ/ADS-portfolio/blob/main/notebooks/Data%20Visualisation.ipynb).
-The visualisations were done mostly using [libraries] MatPlotLib, Librosa and TorchAudio and pandas was used for reading in data.
+These visualisations were done mostly using the numpy, pandas, wave, MatPlotLib, librosa and soundfile libraries.

 [Back to top](https://github.com/MaartenPJ/ADS-portfolio#ads-portfolio-maarten-de-jonge)